cfjedimaster/raymondcamdendotcom/content/post/2017/12/12/new-ibm-composer-feature-additional-action-logging.md

 ![Output](https://static.raymondcamden.com/images/2017/12/fshl4.jpg)

 Hmm - I could probably make those graphics a bit easier to read.
 Let me know if you have trouble with em!
 Anyway, to disable this feature, simply update the composition and do *not* pass in the flag.
 This will remove the additional logging, and as the CLI says, there is a small performance penalty for adding this.

+p.s.
+Don't forget there is an [OpenWhisk slack](http://slack.openwhisk.org/) and you can join the #composer channel there if you want to talk about IBM Composer.